-The Sub-fund applies the IFRS 9 general approach for measuring the expected credit losses on the loan, notes and held-to-maturity investments portfolio.
+The sub-fund applies the IFRS 9 general approach for measuring the expected credit losses on the loans, notes and held-to-maturity investments portfolio.

-4.3 Credit risk analysis (Contd)
+4.2 Credit risk analysis (Contd)

-Loans receivable and notes receivable (Contd)
+Loans receivable, notes receivable and held-to-maturity investments (Contd)

-The approach towards provisioning for the expected credit losses ("ECL") is based on an individual credit assessment of each of the unsecured loan and bonds holders within the Sub-fund.
-The credit assessment factors were based on; country, sector and Sub-fund specific variables, leading up to a credit rating which is fed into the internal model to work out a provision in case of default within the next 12 months.
-The ECL provision for the Sub-fund represents the sum of provisions required for individual borrowers within the Sub-fund.
+The approach towards provisioning for the expected credit losses ("ECL") is based on an individual credit assessment of each of the unsecured loan and bonds holders within the sub-fund.
+The credit assessment factors were based on; country, sector and sub-fund specific variables, leading up to a credit rating which is fed into the internal model to work out a provision in case of default within the next 12 months.
+The ECL provision for the sub-fund represents the sum of provisions required for individual borrowers within the sub-fund.

-Based on the assessment done by the Actuary over the last 3 years, there has not been a significant deterioration in credit risk since the initial recognition of the loans in the books of the Sub-fund.
-Hence, it has categorised all loans and bond in the Sub-fund to be in Stage 1 and computed the ECL for the next 12 months only.
-The loss given default has been assessed to 100% and the weighted probability default to 4.70% (2023: 4.30%).
+Based on the assessment done over the last 3 years, there has not been a significant deterioration in credit risk since the initial recognition of the loans in the books of the sub-fund.
+Hence, it has categorised all loans and bond in the sub-fund to be in Stage 1 and computed the ECL for the next 12 months only.
+The loss given default has been assessed to 100% and the weighted probability default to 5.86% (2023: 5.86%).

 The historical rates are adjusted to reflect current and forwarding looking macroeconomic factors affecting the borrower's ability to settle the amount outstanding.
-The Sub-fund has identified gross domestic product ("GDP") and unemployment rates of the countries in which the borrowers are domiciled to be the most relevant factors and accordingly adjusts historical loss rates for expected changes in these factors.
+The sub-fund has identified gross domestic product ("GDP") and unemployment rates of the countries in which the borrowers are domiciled to be the most relevant factors and accordingly adjusts historical loss rates for expected changes in these factors.
 However, given the short period exposed to credit risk, the impact of these macroeconomic factors has not been considered significant within the reporting period.